data-octo/coding-from-zero-to-hero/1. Beginner - Coding Basic with Python/README.md

 After learning the course, you will be able to write compupter programs with conditions, loops, and functions.
 And this will build foundation for further computer coding studying.

+This course will also help you understand how to automate mouse click and keyboard input for better performing in video games.

 ## Course Material

 ### Book